xrushofblood/awol-audio/README.md

       `pip install -r requirements.txt`
     - Download the clap_630k pre-trained model (1.73 GB)
       `wget https://huggingface.co/lukewys/laion_clap/resolve/main/630k-audioset-best.pt -O checkpoints/clap/clap_630k.pt`
+      (once in cache it can be delated and is still usable)
     - Run from the repository root

   ### Data and artifacts present in the repo